secbysteph/Threat-Hunt/README.md

 ## Flag 2 – Defense Disabling (Simulated Tamper Indicator)

 ### Objective
-Identify any artifacts or events that suggest the actor attempted to imply, simulate, or stage security posture changes—specifically actions that appear to disable or tamper with security controls without actually modifying them.
+Determine whether the attacker attempted to disable or simulate changes to Windows Defender.

 ### Finding
-A suspicious shortcut file named **DefenderTamperArtifact.lnk** was discovered on **gab-intern-vm**.
-This file was **manually accessed via Explorer.exe**, indicating that the actor intentionally opened it.
-No real Defender configuration changes occurred; the file served as a planted decoy.
+A staged shortcut file named DefenderTamperArtifact.lnk was created and opened.
+No Defender settings were actually modified, indicating the file was used to create a false impression of tampering.

 ### Evidence
-- `DefenderTamperArtifact.lnk` was created and accessed during the intrusion window.
+- .lnk artifact created during the intrusion window.
-- The shortcut’s naming convention implies Defender tamper actions, but:
+- Opened via Explorer.exe (manual access).
-  - No changes were logged in Defender configuration or registry keys.
+- No Defender registry or configuration changes detected.
-  - No corresponding tampering commands (e.g., `Set-MpPreference`) were executed.
-- Access via **Explorer.exe** supports that the file was intentionally opened, likely to reinforce the deception narrative.

 ### Query Used
 ```